Christian meditation: Saint Francis de Sales

-Other approaches
+Other

 John Main OSB (1926–1982) was a Benedictine monk and priest who presented a way of Christian meditation which used a prayer-phrase or mantra.
 This approach was then used by groups which then become the World Community for Christian Meditation.
+James Finley is a former Trappist monk and clinical psychologist who teaches meditation Center for Action and Contemplation, founded by Richard Rohr.
+His approach to Christian meditation is detailed in his book Christian Meditation: Experiencing the Presence of God.